harshikabansal/PrototypePay/README.md

 ### Eventual Consistency: The Role of the Server

-All offline actions are logged locally on the respective user's device.
+All offline actions are logged locally on each user's device.
 When a user's device comes online, the app automatically attempts to synchronize these local records with the server:
 -   **Senders' apps** will report the debits they queued.
 -   **Receivers' apps** will report the claims they made.

 The server acts as the central source of truth to ensure that all transactions are eventually validated and reconciled across the network.
 If a discrepancy arises (e.g., a receiver claimed coins for a transaction the sender never synced), the system is designed to handle this during reconciliation, which may involve reversing a local credit.

 -  **Note:** This app is **not a Progressive Web App (PWA)**.
 Offline functionality is available but not handled through service workers or caching strategies.
 To test offline mode: